Our Cannabis Community

 If there’s one thing we’ve learned since we started our business, it’s that there are hundreds and thousands of incredible women and humans working within the cannabis industry to bring support and services to others.
 Whether it be for women employed in the cannabis industry, underserved communities across the united states, or patients who have faced tremendous hurdles accessing plant medicine, these organizations put it all on the line to push the needle of progress forward.

 We are proud to support these organizations through free services and ongoing support.
-We encourage you to check out their websites, get involved, or lend support through a generous donation.
-Together we can make a difference in the cannabis industry, and in the lives of patients across the United States.
+We encourage you to visit their websites, get involved or lend support through a generous donation.
+Together we can make a difference in the cannabis industry and in the lives of patients across the United States.

 Women Employed in Cannabis an International association for Women Working in Cannabis, Psychedelics, Hemp & CBD.
 We are advocates, sisters, cheerleaders and fighters working to ensure the industries are equitable, diverse, and inclusive.